scalafx/scalafx/README.md

 ## Community
-We request all the team members to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) in our mailinglist, issue discussion, Gitter room or any of ScalaFX meetups.
+We request all the team members to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) in our mailing list, issue discussion, Gitter room or any of ScalaFX meetups.

 For more info on Contribute, check our [Contributing page](http://http://www.scalafx.org/docs/contributing/).